 Landing Beaches: The largest military landing in history took place in Normandy on June 6, 1944.
 Monuments, museums, bunkers and cemeteries are a living commemoration to the Battle of Normandy.
 A perfect base from which to tour the beaches was the first town liberated by the Allies: the historic town of Bayeux.
 Built around the magnificent Cathedral of Notre-Dame, it is home to the 200-foot long Bayeux Tapestry, a world famous masterpiece of embroidery whose vivid scenes depict the epic tale of William the Conqueror's expedition to England in the 11th century.

-Caen War Memorial: The Caen Memorial continues a visitor's journey through the 20th century, from the Second World War to the world at the time of the Cold War.
+Caen War Memorial: The Caen Memorial continues a visitor's journey through the 20th century, from the second World War to the world at the time of the Cold War.
 Exhibits offer thoughtful commentary about peace and the future of war.
-The museum is a good starting point for local touring, reminding the visitor of the complicated political origins of the Second World War.
+The museum is a good starting point for local touring, reminding the visitor of the complicated and extensive political origins of the second World War.

 Giverny: During a fateful train ride, Claude Monet spotted this small village along the Seine, 50 miles from Paris, and vowed to live there.
 By 1890 he had bought the land and home memorialized in so many of his paintings, particularly the water lily series.
 Today, art lovers take the train to Vernon and a short bus ride to see the house gardens, open from April to October.
 Also locally, visitors can see the colony of houses occupied by American Impressionist painters of the mid 19th century and an excellent local museum featuring rare Impressionist works.